kaushiksamanta/queue-craft/docs/usage.md

       // Handle failed order events
     },
   },
-});
+}, deadLetterExchange);
 ```

-> **Note:** Messages without a matching handler will remain in the dead letter queue.
-Ensure you have handlers for all event types that might fail.
+> **Note:** If a DLQ worker has no matching handler, QueueCraft dead-letters the message again.
+Ensure you define handlers for all expected failed routing keys.

 ---